SFRA

 A corruption analysis initiated by the Minister of Education in 2016 started with the prevailing mindset that the objective was to reduce corruption in school construction.
 However, what emerged from the 542 interviews as the most damaging specific issue for Afghanistan’s future was the nepotistic appointment of teachers (here).
 That analysis led to a major reformulation of the challenge, away from construction corruption towards developing a better appointment process for teachers.

 Front-line reformers are not just interested in analysing corruption issues, but in better outcomes.
-Thus the fourth stage of SFRA is to lay out and examine what remedial activities may be possible.
-We call these ‘Actionable Reform Approaches
+Thus the fourth stage of SFRA is to lay out and examine what remedial actions may be possible.
+‘Actions’ for us means ‘Actionable Reform Approaches’:

 ‘Actionable’ means that we excludes approaches that are impossible, theoretical or simply a statement of desire.
 For example,in societies that have widespread rule violations, high-impact anti-corruption is only likely to be feasible if the overall strategy succeeds in aligning the interests and capabilities of powerful organisations at the sectoral level to support the enforcement of particular sets of rules (Khan et al. (2016, 1)).
 Declarations that more political will is required or the judicial system needs strengthening may reflect genuinely held desires, but they are not actionable approaches.